This post may contain affiliate links. Please read our disclosure policy.

 How to Store Southern Green Beans with Bacon

-Refrigerate Leftovers: Let them cool completely before transferring them to an airtight container.
+Refrigerate Leftovers: Let the fresh green beans cool completely before transferring them to an airtight container.
 They’ll keep well in the refrigerator for up to 3-4 days.

 When you’re ready to reheat, warm them on the stove over low to medium heat or in the microwave until heated through.